 The business took off.
 Clients were able to see that my strategies were proven because I was offering them the same cost-effective marketing services I was using to grow my business.
 Since inception, Savvy Copywriters has continued to grow year over year.

-And when I’m not hunkered down in front of my computer, you can catch me working out in my garage gym or running around Vail.
+When I’m not hunkered down in front of my computer, you can catch me working out in my garage gym or running around Vail.
 My kryptonite?
 Tacos, wine, cheese, and chocolate.